wallacezq/fbtft-yocto-recipe/README.md

 ======================================================================

-This recipe will install fbtft driver (Commit #71994224c5ed951eab7ca9da2c919456d1632d15) with patch to disable dma. fbtft driver source can be downloaded from https://github.com/notro/fbtft.
+This recipe will install fbtft driver (Commit #71994224c5ed951eab7ca9da2c919456d1632d15) with patch to disable dma.
+Full fbtft driver source can be downloaded from https://github.com/notro/fbtft.

 *The usage below is specific to Intel Galileo Gen 1 and Gen 2 only*